tamunoWoks/python_notebook/debugging.md

 - **Rubber duck debugging** – explaining your code out loud (often reveals mistakes).
 - **Unit testing** – writing tests to catch bugs early.

+> You can also make your programs raise custom exceptions to indicate errors.
+Two features that can help you detect bugs early are logging and assertions.
+In general, the earlier you catch bugs, the easier they will be to fix.